 Under the NDP, new housing construction has slowed to a trickle.
-Their own budget projects that new housing starts could drop by almost a third by 2023.
+Their own budget projects that new housing starts will slow by 22% in 2020.

 In addition, 73% of residential buildings in Vancouver were built in the year 2000 or before, and 39% are more than 40 years old.
 Many of these will need substantial renovations or replacement in the coming years.